raj23manj/kafka/notes.md

     - above leader represents broker id with 0

   * Kafka Console Producer
+    - Produce without keys -> data will be distributed across all partitions
+    - Produce with keys -> data will be distributed with same key to same partition
+    - producing to a non existing topic
+      - if a topic is not found kafka creates a new topic, but ti will take some time to designate the leader and will face this error
+      `[2022-09-22 16:54:43,612] WARN [Producer clientId=console-producer] Error while fetching metadata with correlation id 4 : {new_topic=LEADER_NOT_AVAILABLE} (org.apache.kafka.clients.NetworkClient)`
+      - The produce will keep retrying to send the message until the leader is designated
   * Kafka Console Consumer
   * Kafka Consumer Groups
   * Kafka Consumer Groups CLI